Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

-If this 4-valent vertex has an adjacent marking, an argument as in the proof of the second part of proposition \ref {v1} shows that there is exactly one connected component of $ \Gamma \backslash \bigcup_{j=1}^n \overline{x_j} $ --- in the following we will call these components the \textit {regions} of the curve --- that is bounded, whereas the others contain exactly one end.
+If this 4-valent vertex has an adjacent marking, an argument as in the proof of the second part of Proposition \ref {v1} shows that there is exactly one region that is bounded (by markings), whereas the others contain exactly one end.
 We will call this type (A); in the picture below the bounded region is drawn with dotted lines.

 If the 4-valent vertex has no adjacent marking it lies in a unique region.
 The same argument as above then shows that \begin {itemize} \item either all regions have exactly one end (type (B) below, with the region containing the 4-valent vertex drawn with dotted lines); or \item the region with the 4-valent vertex has exactly two ends, there is one other bounded region, and all other regions have exactly one end (type (C) below, where the bounded region is drawn with dotted lines). \end {itemize}